God's Wisdom for Our LivesRead more

-Worship resources for the Fifth Sunday of Easter Year B are at Worship Ways
+Worship resources for the 18th Sunday after Pentecost Year A, 27th Sunday in Ordinary Time (Proper 22) are at Worship Ways

 by Kathryn Matthews